openhab/openhab-docs/_addons_bindings/zwave/doc/shenzhen/naspd07z_0_0.md

 ### Parameter 7: Humidity Offset Value

 The current measuring humidity value can be add and minus a value by this setting.
 Humidity Offset Value = [Value] x 0.1 RH%.
 Available settings: -120 ...
-120
+120. Default: 0
 Values in the range -120 to 120 may be set.

 The manufacturer defined default value is ```0```.